Hiking The Buttermilk Falls State Park Gorge Trail

 Pulpit Rock and Gorge Trail at Buttermilk Falls State Park

-The bottom section of Gorge trail takes you past intriguing rock formations such as Pulpit Rock, which do make you wonder how they survived.
+The bottom section of Gorge Trail takes you past intriguing rock formations such as Pulpit Rock, which do make you wonder how they survived.
+In truth, this half is less dramatically and visually stunning so plan to spend more time at the upper section.

-But with that said, the lower section of the Gorge trail is often quieter for this reason so it might be a good place to slow down and enjoy the views thoroughly.
+But with that said, the lower section of the Gorge Trail is often quieter for this reason so it might be a good place to slow down and enjoy the views thoroughly.

 Picturesque gorge and waterfall near Ithaca ny finger lakes